beckym223/manual_work/E6_long.md

 versely, we could think of adjusting the tax
 69 Also automatically adjusted is the relationship be-  tween the level of benefits and the age at which an individ-  ual starts them.
 There is not automatic adjustment for the  earliest age at which retirement benefits can be claimed.
 70 To some, this is the heart of a defined contribution system, rather than a relationship involving realized rates of  return on assets actually owned.
+VOL. 94 NO. 1
+19

 ### ---Economics-2004-0-21.txt---
+THE AMERICAN ECONOMIC REVIEW
 rate each year to produce enough revenues to cover expenditures for given values of points.71 Both types of adjustment need a